thenumbernine/zeta-lua/zeta/README.txt

 LOW PRIORITY:
 - save files don't save threads
 - separate lua env for level/init.lua and for sandboxes (so globals in level script code don't overwrite globals in the game)
-- hit 100 objects and you'll stop in midair
+- if you hit 100 objects then you'll stop in midair
 - movement still needs pushing (making use of pushPriority) implementation ... maybe ...
-- arbitrary room sizes (no fixed grid) - in fact, double as spawnInfo and bbox

 buttons:
 	- up/down to aim, left/right to move